-For natural ponds, the plants can be planted directly into the soil of the pond but see notes above about the advantage of using baskets.
+For natural ponds, it may be possible to plant directly into the soil of the pond but see notes above about the advantage of using baskets.
 Generally if planting directly into a clay based natural pond it will not be possible to plant into the clay itself, so a soil base will need to be added, minimum depth 15cm but ideally at least 30cm.
 It is still important to check that the plants are not planted deeper than their optimum planting depth.
 It is a good idea to check the lowest and highest level of the pond (the summer and winter levels).
 The plants will survive for short periods being too deep or too shallow but will soon die if these conditions continue indefinitely.

 For man-made ponds which have been filled with soil or have soil margins the level of water will remain more constant but the water level may need topping up in hot weather.
 It may then be necessary to resort to blanket weed treatment especially if tap water is added.
 This can be resolved by adding barley straw at the beginning of the season in March or April, which will help to maintain the balance of the pond naturally, or you could use a barley straw extract, such as Ecopond.

 Bog Garden Plants